blawar/tinfoil/src/docs/network.md

 You can download NUT at https://github.com/blawar/nut/.

 #HTTP / HTTPS
-Tinfoil downloads the html (or json), and parses out the links.
+Tinfoil downloads the html (or json) and parses out the links.
 Tinfoil supports relative paths, and absolute if you want to link to a different server, or even another device such as your microSD card.

 Tinfoil is known to work with Windows IIS, Apache, and Nginx.
 Though it should work with any HTTP server that supports ranged requests.